YunoHost/doc/app_bitwarden.md

 ## Configuration

-To configure the application you have to go to the address: `sub.domain.tld/admin`
+To configure the app, go to this address: `sub.domain.tld/admin`

 ## Limitations with YunoHost